AdobeDocs/experience-manager-cloud-service.en/help/overview/aem-cloud-service-on-unified-shell.md

 * Single Sign-On across all Experience Cloud applications
 * Easy switching between organizations or switching to a different application
 * Improved product help
-* Easy in-product Feeback button to report issues or share ideas with Adobe
+* Easy in-product feedback button to report issues or share ideas with Adobe
 * Access to global product announcements and notifications in addition to notifications specific AEM as a Cloud Service

 ## Disabling Unified Shell {#disabling-unified-shell}